 I may be more than 3 hours late, or even a few hours early, can I alter the alert window?

 Of course, you can use the syntax “S+XX” or “S-XX” in your alert comment to move the end or start of the window respectively.
 XX is the time in hours from the original alert time you want the window to start.
 Eg, S-3 S+12 in the comments of an alert at 0400 UTC would spot someone between 0100 UTC and 1600 UTC.
+Unlike the original RBNGate, this is case sensitive, for reasons I’ve long since forgotten.

 This sounds too hard, can I tell RBNHole to ignore me?